Table of Contents

 The mobile sector is heading towards an eSIM-only world, but the journey will be gradual.

-Apple has already made a significant move by launching U.S. iPhone 14 and 15 models as eSIM-only, marking a considerable industry shift.
+Apple has already made a significant move by launching the U.S. iPhone 14, 15, 16, and 17 models as eSIM-only, marking a considerable industry shift.

-• Global Carrier Adoption: More mobile networks are embracing eSIM, but some markets are still behind.
+• Global Carrier Adoption: More mobile networks are adopting eSIMs, but some markets are still lagging.

-• Consumer Convenience: Customers can change carriers instantly, without going to a physical store.
+• Consumer Convenience: Customers can switch carriers instantly without visiting a physical store.

 • Eco-Friendly Alternative: Reducing plastic SIM cards and packaging saves electronic waste.

-Think of eSIM as a digital payment that takes the place of cash.
+Think of an eSIM as a digital payment that replaces cash.
 Sooner or later, carrying money (or a SIM card) will feel outdated.

 However, for eSIM to truly reach its potential, it must be seamless with the next big thing—5G.

-With 5G offering ultra-fast speeds and low latency, where does eSIM play a role in this next-generation network?
+With 5G offering ultra-fast speeds and low latency, what role does eSIM play in this next-generation network?

 • Better Coverage: Travelers can instantly activate a local 5G eSIM for seamless connectivity.